 The public transportation in London is excellent.
 That said, it is a little expensive and the ticket pricing can be a little confusing.

-We recommend getting the London Pass without the Oyster card because you pay a premium for it.
-That’s because if you buy your own Oyster Card in London you’ll never pay more than £6.80/day for travel within central London (read below).
-In comparison, you’ll pay anywhere from £15-£7.5/day if you buy the Oyster card along with the London Pass.
+We recommend getting the London Pass without the Travel Option because you pay a premium for it.
+That’s because if you buy your own Oyster Card in London you’ll never pay more than £7/day for travel within central London (read below).

 London Transportation Prices

 The City of London offers three ways to pay for travel on the Tube and buses within central London (between zones 1 – 2).

 - Oyster Card: A preloaded card and funds are automatically deducted when you use it.
 Each ride (if paid in cash) costs £4.90… but if you use the Oyster Card a single ride costs £2.40 — however, there is a daily cap of £7 so you’ll never pay more than £7 a day no matter how many rides you take.
 The nice thing about the Oyster Card is that it is pay-as-you-go, so you only pay for what you use.